cambridge-cares/TheWorldAvatar/Agents/HMLandRegistryAgent/README.md

 - POST request to update transaction records for all instantiated properties, incl. property price indices for instantiated local authorities (i.e. most granular geography for which UK House Price Index is published):
   > `/api/landregistry/update_all`

+- GET request to instantiate/update building footprint and elevation information as instantiated for linked OntoCityGml instance according to OntoBuiltEnv for all buildings:
+  > `/api/landregistry/add_ocgml_info`

 Example requests are provided in the [resources] folder.